perlatomdpi/Choose-GPU/README.md

-# GPU-computatioin
+# GPU-computatioin <br>
-1 - What GPU do you need in Deep Learning.
+1 - What GPU do you need in Deep Learning. <br>
 2 - python code with accellerated GPU.